p0mvn/hypersplit/README.md

 ## Hyperliquid Hackathon Categories

 - **Hyperliquid Frontier Track**
-  - HyperSplit mobile app is solving a real problem - instant expense splitting.
+  - HyperSplit mobile app is solving a real problem - instant expense splitting and permissionless onboarding - no KYC, no bank account required.
 - **Best use of Privy**
   - We use Privy to manage the user resource.
 Users log in via SMS OTP and are then added as a user resource in Privy.
 Then, we generate an embedded Ethereum wallet that the user will use to transact.
+With Privy, we are able to completely abstract signatures away from the user, offerring a seamless experience focused on the key value of instant expense splitting.
 - **Best use of LiFi**
-  - We use LiFi for on/off ramp from crypto: swap ETH to USDT on Hyperliquid
+  - LiFi is our on/off ramp solution from anywhere on crypto.
+We have built a custom service and a state-machine, that watches user addresses on selected chains.
+Once a balance update is detected, the funds are swapped to USDT on Hyperliquid to enable them to participate in the app.
+The routing is completely abstracted from the user, and they are not aware of the underlying mechanics.
 - **Best use of Alchemy**
   - We use Alchemy to get the balance of the user's wallet as well as RPC capabilities across EVMs.
+Alchemy is a great choice for this use case because it provides a reliable and scalable way to interact with Ethereum-based blockchains.
 - **Best showcase of identity with Hyperliquid names .hl**
   - For finding their friends, users can use their .hl name instead of their wallet address.
+Users can search for their friends by name, and the app will show them in the list of friends.
 There is a UX to purchase a name and assign it to their Privy account.

 ## Getting Started